 Quite simply, the recycling of waste materials is vital to providing a sustainable future.
 Sending materials to landfill is both dangerous and wasteful.
 Landfilled (organic) waste will slowly biodegrade, in the process producing methane gas, which is over twenty times more harmful than CO2.
-Instead we should be extracting as much value as possible from our waste so that we can reuse or recycle.
+Instead, we should be extracting as much value as possible from our waste so that we can reuse or recycle.

-Certain materials, such as aluminium, for example, used to make soft drink and food cans, can be recycled indefinitely and the energy usage to recycle one can is only 5% of that required to create one from new.
+Certain materials, such as aluminium, for example, used to make soft drink and food cans can be recycled indefinitely and the energy used to recycle one can is only 5% of that required to create one from new.
 It is a proven fact that manufacturing from recyclable material offers far more benefits than manufacturing from raw materials.
 Even materials that cannot be recycled, such as food waste, can be returned to life as renewable gases and fertilisers for use as energy and compost.

 By recycling we reduce the need to use natural resources.
 By reducing our waste we decrease the need for more landfill.
 By reusing more we can save money and reduce the need to consume and produce more waste.